Sahar-Hassan5588/java-rmi-calculator-DS-Assignment-1-/README.md

 # java-rmi-calculator-DS-Assignment-1-
 ## Overview
 This project implements a distributed calculator system using Java Remote Method Invocation (RMI).
-The calculator server maintains a shared stack that clients can interact with remotely to perform operations such as pushing values, applying mathematical operations (min, max, gcd, lcm), popping values, checking if the stack is empty, and delayed popping. <br/>
+The calculator server maintains a shared stack that clients can interact with remotely to perform operations such as pushing values, applying mathematical operations (`min`, `max`, `gcd`, `lcm`), popping values, checking if the stack is empty, and delayed popping. <br/>
 **The objective of this assignment**  is to demonstrate understanding of remote method invocation, synchronization, and multi-client distributed systems in Java.

 ## Files Included